collective-soundworks/soundworks/README.md

 var checkin = new serverSide.Checkin(...);
 var performance = new Performance(...); // This class has to be written by you

-// Launch the server and the scenario! server.start(app);
+// Launch the server
+server.start(app);
-server.map('/player', 'My Scenario', sync, checkin, performance);
+// Map the `/player` namespace with the modules needed by the client side server.map('/player', 'My Scenario', sync, checkin, performance);
 ```

-That way, the `sync`, `checkin` and `performance` modules of a `player` (who connects to the server via the namespace `'/player') would be able to dialog with the corresponding modules on the server side.
+That way, the `sync`, `checkin` and `performance` modules of a `player` (who connects to the server via the URL `http://your-url:port/` which maps to the namespace `'/player'`, more information on that below) would be able to dialog with the corresponding modules on the server side.

 ### How to write a module?